yuriy-chumak/ol/extensions/FFI.md

 If you want to import function(s) from the native dynamic library, follow these steps:

 1. Import the ffi library: `(import (otus ffi))`,
-1. Load a native dynamic library: `(define libm (load-dynamic-library "libm.so.6"))`, (I assume we use kind of Linux or any Unix flavor, for Windows use "user32.dll" library name).
+1. Load a native dynamic library: `(define libm (load-dynamic-library "libm.so.6"))`,
+   (I assume you use kind of Linux or any Unix flavor, for Windows type "user32.dll" library name).
    Now "libm" became a function loader for "libm.so" shared library.
 1. Link an external function: `(define asin (libm fft-double "asin" fft-double))`,
 1. Use external function in a regular way: `(print (asin 0.5))`